MichaelCurrin/auto-commit-msg/README.md

 It many cases it can also provide an appropriate **semvar** label for you.
 It can't separate features and bug fixes but it can identify changes to docs, CI files and config files.

  Don't use this tool all the time - remember to write explantory messages when it matters.

-## Release disclaimer

-- This application is still in **pre-release** stage.
-- But... it is still functional and I use it daily, so please use it too if you want.
-- There are just some finishing touches still, like making a new logo, releasing the package on the marketplace and cleaning up the docs.
-It can become version `1.0.0` around then.
-- There are also a bunch of issues I want to work through to extend functionality to make the extension smarter.

 ## Purpose